What is IFS / Internal Family Systems

 You can learn more about IFS at the Internal Family Systems Institute.

-Leighton Tebay at Cairis Counselling has completed the official Level 1 IFS Training and is an IFS Practitioner.
+Leighton Tebay at Cairis Counselling in Saskatoon, Saskatchewan has completed the official Level 1 Internal Family Systems Training and is an IFS Therapist.